omarsedigh/omarsedigh/README.md

 - 👋 Hi, I’m Omar Sedigh
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Frontend Web Development
-- 💞️ I’m looking to collaborate on Projects
+- 💞️ I’m looking to collaborate on Your Projects
 - 📫 How to reach me omarssedigh@gmail.com

 <!---